 It turned out my father bought a few of Martin’s big-bass spinnerbaits, too.
-And despite me questioning — and questioning again — his judgement, he tied one on and fired off a cast at our favorite bass lake.
+And despite my questioning his judgment again, he tied one on and fired off a cast at our favorite bass lake.
 I labeled the move wasted time and returned to fishing a small, time-tested lure.
 It wasn’t much later that I was jarred into reality by the 3-pounder he was swinging into the boat.
 And yes, he was smirking at me as he unhooked the spinnerbait from the bass.

-Using large lures for bass isn’t new, but it’s not main stream.
+Using large lures for bass isn’t new, but it’s not mainstream.
 Anglers in California, for example, regularly fish with ones that dwarf a spinnerbait sporting a No. 7 willow blade or a Texas-rigged 10-inch worm.
-The thing is big lures catch bass outside the Golden State, too.
-They can help you catch a giant from your home waters, or they can generate more bites, such as during the fall, when bass are keying on larger baitfish.
-And largemouth, smallmouth and spotted bass like big baits equally well.
+The thing is, big lures catch bass outside the Golden State, too.
+They can help you catch a giant from your home waters or generate more bites, such as during the fall, when bass are keying on larger baitfish.
+And largemouth, smallmouth, and spotted bass like big baits equally well.

 Spinnerbaits come in all sizes, including giant ones that force you to take breaks and rest your arm.
 They are the best big bait to start throwing.
 You might already have some ¾- or 1-ounce spinnerbait frames in your tackle box from a past ledge fishing foray.
 Remove the small rear blade that allowed them to go deep, and replace it with a No.7 willow-leaf blade.
 If you don’t have a spinnerbait that heavy, remove the rubber from a ¼- or ½-ounce rubber-core sinker and crimp the weight on the hook shank of a ½-ounce frame.

-A recent addition to the large lures for bass category is the magnum jigging spoon.
-Its coming out party was at Kentucky Lake, the final stop of the 2014 FLW Tour.
+The magnum jigging spoon is a recent addition to the large lures for bass category.
+Its coming-out party was at Kentucky Lake, the final stop of the 2014 FLW Tour.
 Many top finishers admitted to fluttering them off the ledges.
-The best known one is the Ben Parker Magnum Spoon, which is about eight inches long, weighs about 3.5 ounces and sports a 3/0 treble hook.
+The best-known one is the Ben Parker Magnum Spoon, which is about eight inches long, weighs about 3.5 ounces, and sports a 3/0 treble hook.
 They dwarf salmon trolling spoons and hang with the biggest musky and Northern pike spoons.
-It imitates the giant gizzard shad that live in Southern impoundments and are a favorite treat of the biggest bass.
+It imitates the giant gizzard shad in Southern impoundments and is a favorite treat of the biggest bass.
 Most traditional bass lures are closer in size to threadfin shad.

 Big lures are heavy.
 You’ll need big gear.
 A slightly slower action rod will load better and cast farther.
 Instead of a speedy 7:1 gear-ratio reel that lacks power, choose one with a lower gear ratio that acts like a winch and handles the strain of retrieving big lures.
 Braided line in 50- or 65-pound test is best for tying it all together.